Faltenreich/faltenreich.github.io/_drafts/2025-01-01-reading-android-notifications-with-custom-remote-views.md

 ### Beware breaking changes

 As neat as this approach is, it also creates a moving target for changes outside of our reach.
-Updates to the app whose notifications we are reading may change the structure of its RemoteViews.
-Updates to the operating system may change the RemoteViews API.
+Updates to the notification-producing app may change the structure of its RemoteViews.
+Updates to the operating system may change the RemoteViews' internals.
 Both would break our mapping logic.

 This happened during the writing of this blogpost and its showcase.
 After updating to Android 15 no data from RemoteViews could be read anymore.
 The reason for this was the renaming of RemoteViews' internal properties which now use the hungarian notation and previously did not. `actions` became `mActions` and thus the filtering logic for that property stopped working.

 ### Conclusion

-Reflection is a powerful tool that allows us to read data we are not supposed to and can be a feasible approach to overcome dead ends.
+Reflection is a powerful tool that allows us to read data we are not supposed to.
+It can be a feasible approach to overcome dead ends.
 However, this comes at a cost and may be too fragile for long-living software with a broad target audience.

-In my case I tried to read notifications in order to write its data to my local Home Assistance instance.
-I do not plan to publish this app and am fine with the service not running for a while in case of a breaking change.
-This means there is no risk involved, but in an environment that requires more stability, I would strongly advice other solutions before falling back to reflection.
+This worked well in my example, in which I wanted to transfer data from an Android app and its notifications to my local Home Assistance instance.
+I do not plan to publish this solution to any store and am fine with the service not running for a while in case of a breaking change.
+You can find the code for this example in the GitHub project below.